The more powerful the superpower, the less time you lived.

 Jean Grey used to have great difficulty controlling her powers.
 Her telekinesis wasn't so bad, but her telepathy was a huge hassle because she couldn't shut it off.
 It went From Bad to Worse when she became the host of the Phoenix — she had even more power, but less control since the Phoenix isn't always content to stay in the passenger's seat.

 Peter Dawson is almost completely invulnerable due to an invisible shield that lines his skin and the inside of his lungs and stomach.
 The shield let things like oxygen through, but kept out anything toxic.
 However, because nothing can actually touch his skin, he's completely numb.
-He can, however, taste things, so he eats a lot and becomes very obese.
+He can, however, taste things, so he eats a lot and becomes very obese.note Wait, if the shield lines his stomach, how can he digest anything?!
 This disqualifies him from any law enforcement job where his power might be useful, and he ends up working a minimum wage job at a service station.
 He's killed by having a plastic bag duct-taped over his head while he's asleep.
 The killer knew he'd never feel it, and he quietly suffocated.

 Chandra North's power was to be the most beautiful person in the world to whoever looked at her.
 Which meant they never actually saw her, just their own ideas of beauty.
 This apparently did a good number on her psyche, and probably did very little for her self-esteem (double points for that blow: her power first manifested in the middle of a high school class.)